GoogleCloudPlatform/ai-on-gke/ml-platform/README.md

   export GITHUB_ORG=<GITHUB_ORGANIZATION>  >> ~/.bashrc
   export GITHUB_EMAIL=<GITHUB_EMAIL>  >> ~/.bashrc
   source ~/.bashrc
+  export TF_VAR_github_token=<GITHUB_TOKEN>
   ```
+  Replace your GitHub configuration in the placeholders.
+  Note that GITHUB_TOKEN is a sensitive value and therefore, it's not stored in ~/.bashrc.
+If you launch a new session of the `cloudshell`, you will need to run export GITHUB_TOKEN=<GITHUB_TOKEN> again.

 - Create a [Personal Access Token][personal-access-token] in [GitHub][github]:

   Note: It is recommended to use a [machine user account][machine-user-account] for this but you can use a personal user account just to try this reference architecture.